Amalaseeli/The-manufactruring-process--EDA/Readme.md

   Histograms are used to compare the data distributions before and after removing or imputing null values.

 - Histograms for original and transformed distributions.
   1. Original Distribution
   2. Log Transformation
   3. Boxcox transformation
   4. Yeo-Johnson transformation.

 - Detecting Skewness Using Box Plots, Histograms, and Q-Q Plots
 -  Outlier Detection Using Box Plots and Scatter Plots.
 - Compute and visualize correlation heatmap.

+- Identifying Correlation Between Machine Settings and Failures
+- Visualizing Risk Factors
+  - Scatter plots and box plots were used to visualize the relationships between machine settings and failure occurrences.

 ## Results
 - Processed data and generated visualizations are saved in the results/ directory.